rasbt/pattern_classification/resources/data_glossary.md

 #### Jackknifing
 [[back to top](#table-of-contents)]

-Jackknifing is a resampling technique that predates the related [cross-validation](#cross-validation) and [bootstrapping](#bootstrapping) techniques and mostly used bias and variance estimation.
+Jackknifing is a resampling technique that predates the related [cross-validation](#cross-validation) and [bootstrapping](#bootstrapping) techniques and is mostly used for bias and variance estimations.
 In jackknifing, a dataset is split into N subsets where exactly one sample is removed from every subset so that every subset is of size N-1.

 <br>